joshuaaymett/AnyRAG/README.md

 # AnyRAG
-A RAG application for non-technical users to allow for LLM enhanced consumption of any document
+A RAG application for non-technical users to allow for LLM-enhanced consumption of any document